Blair Boyer

 Blair Ingram Boyer (born 30 March 1981) is an Australian politician.
 He has been a Labor member of the South Australian House of Assembly since the 2018 state election, representing Wright.

 A solicitor by training, Boyer worked as chief of staff for his predecessor Jennifer Rankine, and was also deputy chief of staff to Premier Jay Weatherill.

 In May 2018, Boyer was appointed the Shadow Minister for Education, Training and Skills in the Malinauskas shadow ministry.
-After his party won government in the March 2022 state election, he was appointed as Minister for Education, Training and Skills in the Malinauskas ministry.
+After his party won government in the 2022 election, he was appointed as Minister for Education, Training and Skills and Minister for Police in the first Malinauskas ministry.
+Following the 2026 election, he was appointed Minister for Health and Wellbeing in the second Malinauskas ministry.

+Popular Culture

+Boyer went viral in 2023 for hitting a "no look over the back basketball shot" from the halfway line.